 - network_interface While it is not used on its own, this provides the required default for other interfaces below. - api_interface This interface is used for the management network.
 The management network is the network OpenStack services uses to communicate to each other and the databases.
 There are known security risks here, so its recommended to make this network internal, not accessible from outside.
 Defaults to network_interface. - kolla_external_vip_interface This interface is public-facing one.
 Its used when you want HAProxy public endpoints to be exposed in different network than internal ones.
 It is mandatory to set this option when kolla_enable_tls_external is set to yes.
-Defaults to network_interface. - storage_interface (deprecated) Sets the default for swift_storage_interface.
-Defaults to network_interface.
-Please set swift_storage_interface directly instead. - swift_storage_interface This interface is used by Swift for storage access traffic.
+Defaults to network_interface. - storage_interface This is the interface that is used by Swift.
 This can be heavily utilized so its recommended to use a high speed network fabric.
-Defaults to storage_interface, will default directly to network_interface in a future release. - swift_replication_interface This interface is used by Swift for storage replication traffic.
+Defaults to network_interface. - swift_storage_interface This interface is used by Swift for storage access traffic.
 This can be heavily utilized so its recommended to use a high speed network fabric.
+Defaults to storage_interface. - swift_replication_interface This interface is used by Swift for storage replication traffic.
+This can be heavily utilized so its recommended to use a high speed network fabric.
 Defaults to swift_storage_interface. - tunnel_interface This interface is used by Neutron for vm-to-vm traffic over tunneled networks (like VxLan).
 Defaults to network_interface. - neutron_external_interface This interface is required by Neutron.
-Neutron will put brex on it.
+Neutron will put br-ex on it.
 It will be used for flat networking as well as tagged vlan networks.
 Has to be set separately. - dns_interface This interface is required by Designate and Bind9.
 Is used by public facing DNS requests and queries to bind9 and designate mDNS services.
 Defaults to network_interface. - bifrost_network_interface This interface is required by Bifrost.
 Is used to provision bare metal cloud hosts, require L2 connectivity with the bare metal cloud hosts in order to provide DHCP leases with PXE boot options.
 Defaults to network_interface.